Manoj733/Mraj/README.md

 To view the website, simply open the index.html file in a web browser.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details 🤣🤣.

 Contact
 For inquiries, please contact Manoj H R at hrmanoj73@gmail.com.